trinodb/trino/docs/src/main/sphinx/connector/opensearch.md

 Documents in OpenSearch can include more complex structures that are not represented in the mapping.
-For example, a single `keyword` field can have widely different content including a single `keyword` value, an array, or a multidimensional `keyword` array with any level of nesting
+For example, a single `keyword` field can have widely different content including a single `keyword` value, an array, or a multidimensional `keyword` array with any level of nesting.

 The following command configures `array_string_field` mapping with OpenSearch available at `search.example.com:9200`: